 3.0 and above

-Students entering Grades 6 through to Grade 8 whose first language is not English, or who are coming from a school where the language of instruction is not English, will be required to sit for an English proficiency assessment (Aptis) to determine whether the candidate can access the English-based curriculum and if additional support is required.
+Students entering Grades 6 through to Grade 10 whose first language is not English, or who are coming from a school where the language of instruction is not English, may be required to sit for an English proficiency assessment (Aptis) to determine their ability to cope with an English-based curriculum and to assess whether they need additional Engish language support is required.

-Aptis is a general English language test designed by the British Council to assess students’ English proficiency in the following areas:
+Aptis is a general English language test designed by the British Council to assess students’ English proficiency in listening, speaking, reading and writing.